Sharia law in the Taliban-dominated country of Afghanistan now bans weed cultivation along a long list of other basic freedoms.

 It’s kind of a double standard if you look at what the Taliban has done in the past.
 Before the Taliban took over power once again in 2021, militants reportedly “siphoned off millions of dollars” from pot farmers and the smugglers who ship cannabis.

-Taliban Press Director Qari Saeed Khosty claimed that contract had been signed between the government and a cannabis firm called Cpharm to set up a $450 million cannabis processing centre in Afghanistan, and further that the facility would be “up and running within days.”
+Taliban Press Director Qari Saeed Khosty claimed that a contract had been signed between the government and a cannabis firm called Cpharm to set up a $450 million cannabis processing centre in Afghanistan, and further that the facility would be “up and running within days.”
 The news ran globally, picked up by outlets including the Times of London.

 This also coincided with a report on Afghanistan’s Pajhwok Afghan News Service that representatives of the company met with counter-narcotic officials at the Ministry of the Interior to discuss the production of medicines and creams.

-Cpharm Australia, the first company named in the press as being involved in the deal, subsequently rebuked the claim, according to Reuters.
+Cpharm Australia, the first company named in the press as being involved in the deal, subsequently rebuked the claim, according to Reuters

 For the time being, cannabis cultivation is banned for everyone else in the country.